iamthenoah/clipeasy/README.md

 ## License

-The Clipboard Library is open-source and distributed under the MIT License.
+Clipeasy is open-source and distributed under the MIT License.
 See the LICENSE file for more details.